GGonryun/warp-portal/pam/README.md

 ## License

-This module is part of the Warp Portal project.
+This module is part of the P0 Agent project.
 See project documentation for licensing details.